-SB425/HB66 Confidential records - exceptions.
-Sponsors Sen. Reeves, Shane; Rep. Sparks, Mike Category Local Government Senate Status 02/10/25 - Introduced in the Senate House Status 01/28/25 - Referred to House Public Service Subcommittee.
+Sponsors Sen. Reeves, Shane; Rep. Sparks, Mike Category Local Government Senate Status 02/12/25 - Referred to Senate State & Local Government Committee.
+House Status 01/28/25 - Referred to House Public Service Subcommittee.
 Comment This bill makes the residential information of local government employees such as street address, city, state and zip code confidential under the public records act.
 This is really not much a change since existing law already makes the "residential street address for any county, municipal or other public employee" confidential.

-SB518/HB561 Authorizes certain utility systems to borrow money in anticipation of revenue collections.
-Sponsors Sen. Reeves, Shane; Rep. Capley, Kip Category Local Government Senate Status 02/10/25 - Introduced in the Senate House Status 02/12/25 - Set for House Business & Utilities Subcommittee 02/19/25.
-This bill authorizes water and wastewater systems operated by municipalities and counties, borrow money in anticipation of revenue collections to provide emergency cash flow for such systems.
-The principal value of the notes during any 12 month period must not exceed 60% of the utility's cash flow for the same period and must be retired or paid in full before the end of the same period.
+SB518/HB561 Sponsors Category Senate Status Authorizes certain utility systems to borrow money in anticipation of revenue collections.
+Sen. Reeves, Shane; Rep. Capley, Kip Local Government 02/10/25 - Introduced in the Senate House Status 02/19/25 - Set for House Business & Utilities Subcommittee 02/26/25.
+Comment This bill authorizes water and wastewater systems operated by municipalities and counties, municipal energy authorities, water and wastewater treatment authorities, and utility districts to borrow money in anticipation of revenue collections to provide emergency cash flow for such systems.
+The principal value of the notes during any 12-month period must not exceed 60% of the utility's cash flow for the same period and must be retired or paid in full before the end of the same period.
 These notes require approval by the Comptroller's Office which will develop a corrective action plan for the utility as part of the approval.
-If the Comptroller approves debt for emergency cash flow, the utility will be referred to the TBOUR which may order any remedial measures it deems necessary for the utility.
-This bill further authorizes the TBOUR to remove a member of a utility's governing body (other than an elected official) for any of the following: (1) failure to comply with § 12-4-101; (i2) misconduct, whether or not the misconduct results in criminal charges; (3) Failure to exercise reasonable oversight; (4) actions or failures causing a utility system to display severe managerial incompetence as described in § 7-82-704(a)(3); (5) failure to follow board directives, except for good cause shown; or (6) Any other reason provided by law.
+If the Comptroller approves debt for emergency cash flow, the utility.
+This bill further authorizes the TBOUR which may order any remedial measures it deems necessary for the utility.
+This bill further authorizes the TBOUR to remove a member of a utility's governing body (other than an elected official) for any of the following: (1) failure to comply with \hat{A} 12-4-101; (i2) misconduct, whether or not the misconduct results in criminal charges; (3) Failure to exercise reasonable oversight; (4) actions or failures causing a utility system to display severe managerial incompetence as described in \hat{A} 7-82-704(a)(3); (5) failure to follow board directives, except for good cause shown; or (6) Any other reason provided by law.